Content delivery network distributions in Amazon Lightsail

 1 represents the origin of your distribution, such as a Lightsail instance or container service that is hosting your website, a load balancer with instances attached to it, or a bucket that is hosting your static content.

 2 represents your distribution, or the edge locations that pull, cache, and serve content from your origin.

 3 represents your users who are served content from the edge locations.

 This diagram is for illustration purpose only and doesn't show actual edge locations.
 For more information about edge locations, see Edge locations and IP address ranges later in this guide.

-This method of serving content is faster and more efficient than the traditional method of serving content from just one, central instance.
-Your users access your content from locations that are nearby, as opposed to all of your users accessing the same central instance that may be far away.
+A CDN resolves this situation by caching your website content at edge locations.
+This method of serving content is faster and more efficient than the traditional method of serving content from one central resource.
+When a viewer makes a request on your website or through your application, DNS routes the request to the location that can best serve the user’s request.
+Your users access your content from locations that are nearby, as opposed to all of your users accessing the same central resource that may be far away.

 Configure your distribution

 These are the general steps to follow to serve your website or web application using a Lightsail instance and a distribution.

 Complete one of the following, depending on whether you want to use an instance, container service, or a bucket with your distribution.